A Schema-First View of Your FileMaker Pro Solution

 Schema Documentation for FileMaker Solutions

 DbSchema generates HTML documentation from the FileMaker JDBC schema, covering tables, fields, and relationships.
-This documentation is especially useful for FileMaker developers handing off solutions to clients or third-party developers who need to understand the data model without access to the FileMaker application itself.
+This documentation is especially useful for FileMaker developers handing off solutions to clients or third-party developers, since it explains the data model to someone with no FileMaker application access at all.

 Auto-generated schema documentation for a FileMaker Pro database in DbSchema